syselement/blog/home-lab/hypervisors/vmware/vmware-workstation.md

 ## Install and Windows tweaks

-> ❗ I do not assume any responsibility for the potential risks or consequences associated with the disabled memory integrity.
+> ❗ I do not assume any responsibility for the potential risks or consequences associated with the disabled memory integrity and Virtualization-based security.
 >
 > 🔗 [Options to optimize gaming performance in Windows 11 - Microsoft Support](https://support.microsoft.com/en-us/windows/options-to-optimize-gaming-performance-in-windows-11-a255f612-2949-4373-a566-ff6f3f474613)
 >